Biden Calls for Unity as Vote Counts Slog On

 Biden championed the sacrosanct nature of American democracy, emphasizing the importance of counting every vote so the will of the American people is honored.

 “Here the people rule,” he said.
-“Power can’t be taken or served because it flows from the people.”
+“Power can’t be taken or asserted because it flows from the people.”

 The comments stand in contrast to those of President Donald Trump, who cast aspersions on the democratic process during an overnight press conference.
 Trump called the process of counting outstanding ballots “a fraud.”